dschalk/functional-javascript/README.md

   eq(bind(ret(3,'m'))(add,1)(cube)(terminate),
      bind(ret(3,'m'))(x => add(1,x))(cube)(terminate))
 The Haskell programming language borrowed the term "monad" from the branch of mathematics known as category theory.
-This was apropriate because Haskell monads, along with the function return and the "bind" operator >>=, behave quite a bit like category theory monads, and the inspiration for them came out of category theory.
+This was appropriate because Haskell monads, along with the function return and the "bind" operator >>=, behave quite a bit like category theory monads, and the inspiration for them came out of category theory.
 For Haskell monads to actually be category theory monads, they would need to reside in a category-theory category.
-They don't, although the Haskell mystique tends to give newcommers to the language the impression that they do.
+They don't, although the Haskell mystique tends to give newcomers to the language the impression that they do.
 See Hask is not a category.
 Research into ways of defining a Haskell category appears to be ongoing.
 This research involves tinkering with special constraints, omitted features, and definitions of morphisms that are not Haskell functions.
 When a definition of the category is established, Haskell monads are then shown to be, in some contrived context, category-theory monads.
 Devising such schemes are instructive academic exercises, but I think application developers will always want and need tools which lie outside of the closed space of any category.

 However, imitating definitions and patterns found in category theory, as Haskell does in defining the functor, monoid, and monad type classes, was a stroke of genius that vastly enriched the Haskell programming language and brought it into the mainstream as a viable alternative to java, c++, etc. This website runs efficiently on a Haskell websockets server.
 The modified Haskell Wai Websockets server has proven to be extraordinarily easy to maintain as new requirements become necessary.
 For example, modifying the server to send chat messages and shared todo lists only to members of the same group was a trivial task.
 It required just a few lines of no-brainer pattern-matching code.

 Other JavaScript monad schemes mirror type theory and Haskell with their type constructors and monads that operate on types.
 Examples include Curiosity-Driven and Fantasy Land.
-For me, superimposing such abstractions over Javascript diminishes it.
+For me, superimposing such abstractions over JavaScript diminishes it.
 It is easy to include some type checking code in function definitions where it is thought to be helpful.
 For example, if someone enters inappropriate data in a form, a message explaining the mistake can be displayed.
-I enjoy the freedom and versitility of JavaScript as it is.
+I enjoy the freedom and versatility of JavaScript as it is.
 Monad Demonstrations

-The demonstrations below include persistent, shared todo lists, text messaging, and a simulated dice game with a traversable history (all group members see your score decrease or increase as you navegate backwards and forwards).
+The demonstrations below include persistent, shared todo lists, text messaging, and a simulated dice game with a traversable history (all group members see your score decrease or increase as you navigate backwards and forwards).
 Monads are shown performing lengthy mathematical computations asycronously in web workers.
 Variations on the Monad theme encapsulate state.
-The error checking monad carries occurances of NaN and runtime errors through sequences of computations much like the Haskell Maybe monad.
+The error checking monad carries occurrences of NaN and runtime errors through sequences of computations much like the Haskell Maybe monad.

 The game code is fairly concise and intuitive.
 A quick walk-through is presented at.here.
 To see monadic functionality at work, I suggest that you take a look at the section captioned Asynchronous Processes
 But it might be best to first proceed down the page and see the examples of Monad instances manipulating data.
 If you are trying to wrap you head around the concept of pure, chainable functions, such as the functions in the Underscore and Jquery libraries, understanding our monads might elevate you to the comfort zone you seek.